-That users can understand what they’re being offered to freely choose when to opt-in or out at will, having full authority over their data and its usage by third parties.
+That users can understand what they’re being offered to freely choose when to opt-in or out at will, having full authority over their personal data and its usage by third parties.

 All institutions processing data from EU citizens, even if the institution itself doesn’t belong to the EU.

 Is it all about consent?

-“Consent is not always necessary when you deal with GDPR.
-It’s a common misconception.
-In fact, in article 6 of the GDPR you will see that there are other legal bases.
-Consent is just one of them”, she says.
+According to Perrine, in fact, in article 6 of the GDPR you will see that there are other legal bases.
+Consent is just one of them.
 Each data controller has to choose the right and feasible bases for him.

 “It is dangerous to have a unilateral approach, as you need a case by case analysis of the legal requirements“, says Sophie.
-Each case is different and the answer to this question will depend on the local laws that apply for your customers and for your business.
+“Each case is different and the answer to this question will depend on the local laws that apply for your customers and for your business”.

 The GDPR states that consent must be:

-- Expressed: you can’t imply it, individuals must give affirmatively expressed consent, like “I understand and accept…”
+You can’t imply it, individuals must give affirmatively expressed consent, like “I understand and accept…”